dletk/SummerResearch-2018/README.md

 *Attention*: The host machine and the TX2 should connect to the same router (so they can find each other by IP address later on).
 Using ```ifconfig``` to check for the address.

-## Setting up the openCV 3.4 on TX2
+## Setting up the openCV library on Jetson TX2

 The version of openCV on the TX2 installed by Jetpack is not complete and missing some libraries.
 Follow the guidelines [here](https://jkjung-avt.github.io/opencv3-on-tx2/) to uninstall it and compile a new version. **ONLY FOLLOW THAT GUIDELINE UP TO THE POINT OF MODYFYING libGL**.
 Then, continue with these instructions to install openCV.